Boban Marjanović: Detroit Pistons (2016–2018)

 After the 2015–16 season, Marjanović became a restricted free agent.
 On July 7, 2016, he received a three-year, $21 million offer sheet from the Detroit Pistons.
 The Spurs declined to match the offer and he signed with the Pistons on July 12.
 On January 5, 2017, Marjanović recorded 15 points and a career-high 19 rebounds in a 115–114 win over the Charlotte Hornets.
 He had played only 76 minutes all season prior to the game against the Hornets but, with Andre Drummond in foul trouble and Aron Baynes out injured, coach Stan Van Gundy was forced to give Marjanović extended minutes.
 On April 7, 2017, he led the Pistons with a career-high 27 points and 12 rebounds off the bench in a 114–109 win over the Houston Rockets.

 Los Angeles Clippers (2018–2019)

-On January 29, 2018, Marjanović, along with Tobias Harris, Avery Bradley, a future protected first-round draft pick and a future second-round draft pick, was traded to the Los Angeles Clippers in exchange for Blake Griffin, Willie Reed and Brice Johnson.
-On February 27, 2018, he scored a season-high 18 points in a 122–120 win over the Denver Nuggets.
+On January 29, 2018, along with Tobias Harris, Avery Bradley – a future protected first-round draft pick and a future second-round draft pick – Marjanović was traded to the Los Angeles Clippers in exchange for Blake Griffin, Willie Reed and Brice Johnson.
+On February 27, 2018, he scored a season-high 18 points in a 122–120 victory against the Denver Nuggets.